If you want to try a good Francesinha here are the Best Restaurants in Porto to do that.

 Address: Rua de Ramalho Ortigão, 28, Baixa, Porto

-Hope you manage to try off these places and eat a delicious francesinha while you’re in Porto.
+Hope you manage to check out these places and eat a delicious francesinha while you’re in Porto.
 Because if there’s something a tourist must do, it’s that!

 See also: 9 Things to do in Porto